Don's "Whom We Might Be" Story

 thoughts…

-While this "story of us" began an enormously long time ago ( by our human standards ), many of the ancient activities & events have been understood and validated by our today's scientists & their predecessors… the intervening years ( prior to the arrival of Dawkins' "Concestor 1," above ) are filled with simply incredible things:
+Moving on, while the "Story of Us" did begin an enormously long time ago ( by our human standards ), many of the ancient activities & events have been understood & validated by our today's scientists & their predecessors… the intervening years ( prior to the arrival of Dawkins' "Concestor 1," above ) are filled with simply incredible things:

 > Dawkins' Tale, which shares the 39 rendezvous moments with the 1st life that is our root, arriving with "Concestor 27," the worms